We are no longer accepting internship applications for Spring 2023. Internship applications for Fall 2023 will be released in late Spring 2023.

 Internships with Slow Food UW allow UW-Madison students to engage with food system issues according to their interests & availability.
 As a student-run organization & business, membership changes each semester & year and offers the flexibility to grow to fit the needs of the individuals involved.
 Internships require 2-15 hours of responsibilities per week.
 Individual internship responsibilities differ depending on the subgroup of SFUW.
-These details will be released on November 14th, 2022.
 Please see the application questions below.

 1. First & Last Name

 4. Year in School

 5. What is your major?
 Please include any certificates you are pursuing.

 6. Are you pursuing this internship to receive field experience/independent study credit for a certificate?
 If yes, how many?

 8. Please access and/or review our internship requirements and open positions on our website under the drop down menu titled “Internship Applications” prior to answering the following questions.
 Thank You! (https://slowfood-uw.org/)

 10. If not selected for your top choice, which other internship positions are you interested in?